rraghavkaushik/Siamese-Nets-for-One-shot-Image-Recognition/README.md

  - Loss Function: A regularized cross-entropy function is used. <img width="564" alt="image" src="https://github.com/user-attachments/assets/a5fe52ba-0ac5-4930-9b3c-c69b33b89182" />
  - Rectified linear (ReLU) units in the first L − 2 layers and sigmoidal units in the remaining layers.
  - The max pooling layer's filter size and stride is 2.
- - The weighted L1 distance is used between the twin feature vectors h and h combined with 12 a sigmoid activation, which maps onto the interval [0, 1].
+ - The weighted L1 distance is used between the twin feature vectors h1 and h2 combined with a sigmoid activation, which maps onto the interval [0, 1].
  - All network weights in the convolutional layers from a normal distribution with zero-mean and a standard deviation of 0.01.
  - Biases were also initialized from a normal distribution, but with mean 0.5 and standard deviation 0.01.
+ - In the fully connected layer, the weights were drawn from a much wider normal distribution with zero-mean and a standard deviation of of 0.02, but the biases were intialized in the same way.
  - Learning rates are decayed uniformly across the network by 1 percent per epoch.